nginxinc/nginx-amplify-doc/amplify-guide.md

   2. Delete objects from the web interface

-  To delete a system using the web interface — find it in the [Inventory](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#inventory), and choose the [i] icon.
-You can delete objects from the popup window that appears next.
+  To delete a system using the web interface — find it in the [Inventory](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#inventory), and click on the "trash" icon.

   Bear in mind — deleting objects in the UI will not stop the agent.
 To completely remove a system from monitoring, stop and/or uninstall the agent first, and then clean it up in the web interface.
 Don't forget to also clean up any alert rules.